relevant-ai/RelevantCardsDocumentation/README.md

 For example, one may get the user's latitude using `{"_PATH":["_LOCATION","latitude"]}`.

 It is possible get the distance between two coordinates using `{"_COORDIST":[...,...]}`.
-For example, the following returns the distance between the current user location and some place in San Francisco:
+For example, the following returns the distance **in meters** between the current user location and some place in San Francisco:

 ```json
 {